Earl Tulley: Projects

-The Navajo community has faced significant challenges rooted in both traditional beliefs and the impact of external developments on their lands and health.
-Historical sites like the Chuska Mountains, where elders would pray, highlight the cultural significance of the land.
-Yet, the legacy of boarding schools, along with the resilience of generations, has brought the community to its current standing, once thought unattainable.
-This heritage is captured making an offering in pray through corn pollen on the tip of the tongue.
-However, the community has suffered as a result of uranium mining, with nuclear testing in Nevada leading to cancer cases.
-Mines near Blue Gap where Earl was from, including Mine 28, led to cross-contamination in places like Tuba City, impacting water and soil.
-The depletion of the Colorado River further threatens resources for the tribes it connects, including the Navajo, Hopi, Pueblo, and Southern Paiute.
-Navajo advocates, such as members of Diné CARE, have sought answers to these environmental challenges, reading independently and consulting resources to understand the molecular impact of radiation and address the suffering in their community.
+The Navajo community faces challenges rooted in both traditional beliefs and the exploitation their lands and health by the US government.
+Historical sites like the Chuska Mountains, where elders would pray, highlight the cultural connection to the land.
+Praying includes placing corn pollen on the tip of the tongue.
+Nearby uranium mining, with nuclear testing in Nevada has led to degradation of the land and to cancer cases due to exposure to contamination.
+Mines near Blue Gap where Earl was from have also led to cross-contamination of water and soil in places like Tuba City.
+The depletion of the Colorado River further threatens resources for the tribes it connects like the Navajo, Hopi, Pueblo, and Southern Paiute.

-Tulley was a founding member of Diné CARE, an environmental organization that has worked to preserve Navajo lands from overexploitation, particularly fighting against commercial timber cutting in the Chuska Mountains and Defiance Plateau.
-His activism has often balanced environmental concerns with economic realities, particularly in regions where resource extraction provided jobs but also threatened the sustainability of the land.
+To combat this Tulley helped found Diné CARE, an environmental organization that works to preserve Navajo lands from overexploitation.
+One example of overexploitation is the commercial timber cutting in the Chuska Mountains and Defiance Plateau.
+Tulley's activism balances environmental concerns with economic realities, especially in places where resource extraction has provided jobs but also threatens the sustainability of the land.

-In addition to his environmental work, Tulley has been involved in public health initiatives.
-He contributed in the creation of the Na Nihzhoozhi Center, a detoxification facility aimed at helping Navajo people struggling with alcoholism.
-His work also extended to advocating against gaming on the Navajo Nation, pushing instead for community-based economic solutions like micro-enterprises.
+In addition to his environmental work, Tulley is involved with public health initiatives.
+He helped with the creation of the Na Nihzhoozhi Center, a detoxification facility that helps Navajo people struggling with alcoholism.
+His work advocates against gaming on the Navajo Nation, instead recommending community-based economic solutions like micro-enterprises.

-Tulley's contributions to both environmental and social causes make him a respected leader within the Navajo community and beyond.
-His life’s work demonstrates a focus on to building sustainable futures for indigenous communities by bridging traditional knowledge with modern advocacy.
+He also serves on the Chinle Agency Commission for the Navajo Nation Water Rights Commission.
+This group represents fifteen Navajo Nation chapters, including Black Mesa (Kits’iili), Blue Gap-Tachee, Chinle, Forest Lake, Hardrock, Lukachukai, Many Farms, Nazlini, Pinon, Rough Rock/Tse Ch' Izhi, Round Rock, Tsaile-Wheatfields, Tselani-Cottonwood, and Whippoorwill.

-Earl Tulley now serves as the Vice Chair of the Chinle Agency Commissioner for the Navajo Nation Water Rights Commission, representing fifteen Navajo Nation chapters, including Black Mesa (Kits’iili), Blue Gap-Tachee, Chinle, Forest Lake, Hardrock, Lukachukai, Many Farms, Nazlini, Pinon, Rough Rock/Tse Ch' Izhi, Round Rock, Tsaile-Wheatfields, Tselani-Cottonwood, and Whippoorwill.
+In 2021 Tulley was diagnosed with an aggressive form of non-Hodgkin lymphoma.
+He is in remission, but his treatment required him to cut off his braid.
+He continues to advocate for environmental justice in and around Táchii, his family's current and ancestral lands.